evblance/square-simon/README.md

 ### Gameplay
 Wait for the computer to play each sequence and then replicate it by clicking on the corresponding coloured squares.

+## Note
+This is one of the projects in the FreeCodeCamp Front-End Dev Curriculum.
+Eyes off the code until you have submitted your own version, if applicable.